 - GST applies to the design fee, and the firm quotation value.

-- Power Training Services
+For more information on formal training please visit - Power Training Services

 To view PDF files you will need Adobe Acrobat Reader.